 Whether you're looking to increase your salary, earn the opportunity to work on higher-level projects, or simply need to keep up with the pace of innovation, CSU's computer engineering master's degree can help you get there.

-Designed for engineering professionals, the program offers a customizable curriculum students can tailor to meet their interests and career goals, with the flexibility to study online.
+This program offers a customizable curriculum that you can tailor to meet your interests and career goals, with the flexibility to study online.